semuel1/express-blogpulse/readme.md

 | POST | `/articles` | creates a new article, then redirects back to `GET /` |
 | GET | `/articles/:id` | page that shows a specific article and the author |

+[Here](https://www.getpostman.com/collections/4b0b072492cd2c8bb22a) is a link to the postman.app collection the last engineer was using to test the API routes.

 #### Models

   * `author`